abhijeet-singhh/FlickNest/README.md

 # CINEMAX - Movie Streaming Platform

-A modern movie streaming platform built with React, TypeScript, and the TMDB API.
+A modern movie discovery platform built with React, TypeScript, and the TMDB API.

 ## Features